Separating The Fact From Fiction In Amazon's 'ZeroZeroZero'

 None of the characters in the series, however, are real-life figures.
 They're inspired by the real-life people Saviano describes, but showrunner Stefano Sollima told the Wall Street Journal that they are not 1:1 translations.

-Another major difference: While the book argues for the legalization of cocaine, the series doesn't take a position either way.
+Another major difference: While the book argues for the legalisation of cocaine, the series doesn't take a position either way.

 "I don’t feel that a TV show or a movie is a place where you should get political.
 When you’re dealing with a really complex matter like this one I think it’s better to ask smart questions than give unhelpful answers.
 It’s up to the audience to have its own point of view on this topic," Sollima told the WSJ.